-Hiking is about more than exercise, pleasant scenery or getting from A to B; putting one foot in front of the other for hours, days or even weeks on end creates a special sense of connection to a place.
+Hiking is about more than exercise, pleasant scenery or getting from A to B; putting one foot in front of the other for hours, days or even weeks on end creates a special sense of connection to a place and its landscapes.

-Lonely Planet’s new book, Epic Hikes of the World, contains 50 of the best routes suggested by our writers.
-This selection of eight walks from the book should get you in the mood to lace up those boots and hit a trail, wherever you are.
+Taken from Lonely Planet’s book, Epic Hikes of the World, this selection of eight awesome walks from across the globe should get you in the mood to dust off those hiking boots and hit a trail, wherever you are in the world.

 The Patagonian epic: Laguna de los Tres, Los Glaciares, Argentina

 Hikers visiting Torres del Paine often add on an expedition to the national park of Los Glaciares, which offers equally stunning scenery, not to mention a wealth of day hikes and multi-day treks.
 This 14-mile (22km) hike is one of the classics, carrying you deep into the mountains of the Fitz Roy range.

 The name – the Lagoon of Three – refers to the trio of mountains that lie in wait at the end of the trail: Cerro Fitz Roy, Aguja Poincenot and Torre, rising like rocky guardians around the lakeshore.
 It’s a long but rewarding day hike, with the added bonus that you get to sleep in a proper bed and get a good meal at the end of the day: the town of El Chaltén has plenty of accommodation options for hikers.

 - Start/end: El Chaltén